When working on a job here is the key advice for both parties to follow to guarantee success:

 1. Rules of Engagement

-Make sure to read the Rules of Engagement so that you understand the respective minimum expectations for both Buyer and Seller.
+Make sure to read the Rules of Engagement so that you understand the respective minimum expectations for both Buyer and Freelancer.

 2. Set clear expectations upfront

 Things to make sure are explicitly agreed upfront in the WorkStream include:

 Scope: what is and isn't included.
 What are the expected deliverables at the end?

 Requirements: detailed requirements.
 If the job is for a creative service then make sure to give (or ask for) examples of styles so that the Freelancer good chance of meeting the brief.

 Dependencies: what does the Freelancer need from the Buyer along the way in order to complete the job successfully